 Heat oven to 375°F.

-Cut a slit lengthwise in each pork chop on one side almost to the bone to create a pocket.
+Cut a slit lengthwise in each pork chop on fatty side almost to the bone to create a pocket.
 Take care not to slice through end of chop.
-Secure flaps with metal skewers or toothpicks.

-Combine shallot, asian pear, arugula and panko in medium bowl.
+Combine shallot, Asian pear, arugula and panko in medium bowl.
 Stir in egg white, mixing thoroughly.
-Divide filling between chops, securing each with small metal skewers or two toothpicks to prevent stuffing from leaking.
+Divide filling between chops, securing each with small metal skewers or toothpicks to prevent stuffing from leaking.

 In large, oven-safe skillet, heat oil until shimmering.
 Brown chops in batches on all sides.

-Return all four chops to skillet and roast in oven uncovered for 15 minutes until meat measures 155°F on meat thermometer.
+Return all four chops to skillet and roast in oven uncovered for 15 minutes, or until meat measures 155°F on meat thermometer.
 Remove from oven and let rest on clean plate for 5 minutes.

 Serve alongside gnocchi tossed in 1 T minced sage leaves and 1 T butter, and a green vegetable.